-Walk through stunning pine woodland around the reservoir, which would only be 1.5 miles max, a path the whole way round so pushchair friendly.
-Excellent for kids dogs and anyone wanting a lovely walk!
-Theres a stream for paddling and grassy spots for pic nics.
+Walk through stunning pine woodland around the reservoir.
+Pushchair friendly and excellent for kids, dogs and anyone wanting a lovely short walk.
+There’s a stream for paddling and grassy spots for picnics.

 Walk from Farndale village.
-Beautiful as the daffodils come out, lovely walk on a hard path suitable for push chairs and a good river for a paddle!
+Beautiful as the daffodils come out, lovely walk on a hard path suitable for push chairs and a good stream for a paddle!